• Home

 What kind of clothing should I bring?

 NCPW workshops are held in many different locations, but there is one common theme that binds them all -- you'll need to wear layers.
 What this means is that you should bring a variety of clothes for any weather.
 Although this makes packing a little more cumbersome, you will not regret having too many clothing options with you.
-In many locations, your day can start out in freezing temperatures only to climb to 80 degrees by late morning or noon.
+In many locations, your day can start out in near-freezing temperatures only to climb to 80 degrees by noon.
 Below are examples of the types of clothing to pack:

 • 2 jackets - one weatherproof light to medium weight and one weatherproof heavy weight.